adityakuppa26/Java-In-a-Nutshell/MultithreadedProgramming/README.md

 * final void setPriority(int level) : to set the priority of a thread
 * final int getPriority() : gives the alloted priority of a thread

+**Synchronization**

+* when two or more threads need access to the shared resources at the same time.
+* uses monitors.